 Nearshoring vs. Offshoring Outsourcing

-Unlike nearshoring teams with time zones similar to the client company, offshoring teams work in a different time zone.
-Like mentioned above, this makes real-time collaboration challenging unless the external engineering team is willing to compromise on convenience for seamless collaboration.
+Unlike nearshoring teams with time zones similar to the client company, offshoring teams work in different time zones.
+As mentioned above, real-time collaboration is challenging unless the external engineering team is willing to compromise on convenience for seamless collaboration.

 It’s essential to note that some companies don’t consider time zone differences as a significant metric for collaboration.
 With proper planning and organisation, some companies can handle the complexities and still get tangible results from outsourced software projects.